Boggabilla railway line: Traffic

 Upon opening, the train service comprised a twice-weekly mixed train running from Moree to Boggabilla on Mondays and Fridays, returning the following day.
 From 24 February 1936, a weekly CPH railmotor service was introduced, which was later increased to thrice weekly, Mondays, Wednesdays and Fridays.
 The railmotor services were day-returns from Moree.
 Goods trains operated as well.

 Bulk wheat storages at locations along the line first appeared in 1956, bringing additional traffic to the line.
 The use of 48 class diesel locomotives began in 1959, speeding up the movement of grain and other freight.

-Passenger services came to an abrupt halt on 3 August 1974, when the railmotor service was cancelled in the name of a fuel crisis.
-Goods services also diminished at that time, being replaced by road trucks working out of Moree.
+Passenger services came to an abrupt halt when the railmotor service was cancelled on 3 August 1974, officially as a consequence of the 1973 oil crisis.
+Goods services were also reduced at that time, being replaced by road trucks working out of Moree.

-By 1978, rail services were largely worked on a seasonal basis, hauling wheat, and an occasional train to Boggabilla to collect sleepers milled locally.
+By 1978, rail freight services were largely worked on a seasonal basis, hauling wheat, with an occasional train to Boggabilla to collect sleepers milled locally.